harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/_sto-supported-scanners.md

 #### Artifact scanners

-An artifact scanner can detect one or more of the following types of issues in your container images and other artifacts.
-For information about the specific vulnerabilities detected by each scanner, go to the external scanner documentation.
+An artifact scanner can detect one or more of the following issue types in your container images and other artifacts.
+For information about the specific vulnerabilities detected by each scanner, go to the scanner provider's documentation.

-* **SCA (Software Composition Analysis)** Known vulnerabilities in open-source libraries and packages used by the code.
+* **SCA (Software Composition Analysis):** Known vulnerabilities in open-source libraries and packages used by the code.
-* **Container Scanning** identifies vulnerabilities in container images.
+* **Container Scanning:** Identify vulnerabilities in container images.

 <table>
     <tr>